-+4073 Numerical Analysis
++4073 Numerical Analysis (Fall - as needed)

-3 credit hours Prerequisite: MATH 2424, Math 3333, and CIS 3613.
+Prerequisite: MATH 2424, Math 3333, and CIS 3613.
 Solution of nonlinear equations, interpolation of polynomials, numerical differentiation and integration, numerical solution of ordinary differential equations.

-+4123 Complex Variables
++4123 Complex Variables (Spring - as needed)

 Prerequisite: MATH 3513 and MATH 2434 with a grade of "C" or better or consent of instructor.
 A review of complex number systems and operations with complex numbers and a thorough introduction to complex variables, complex functions, limits and continuity of complex functions, differentiation and integration of complex functions, complex sequences and series, differential equations in the complex plane, residue calculus, and the geometry of complex functions.